 - Permanent members of staff in an academic position with a research component are not eligible for this scheme.
-If a candidate has previously been employed on a part-time basis, that employment can be calculated on a pro-rata basis.
+If a candidate has previously been employed on a part-time basis, that employment can be calculated pro-rata

-Please see the ESRC PDF Call Specification and Frequently Asked Questions documents that support this call for further information on eligibility.
+Please see the ESRC PDF Call Specification and ESRC PDF FAQs (see Competition Guidance and Documents section) for further information on eligibility.

-This call welcomes proposals from those returning to research following a career break.
-Applicants are, however, required to meet the eligibility criterion of having no more than 12 months of active postdoctoral experience.
+This call welcomes proposals from those returning to research following a career break, however applicants are required to meet the eligibility criterion of having no more than 12 months of active postdoctoral experience.

 Contact your Mentor

-Candidate: Before submitting your Stage 1 application, you must first seek out a Mentor at the HEI you are applying to.
-If you do not have a Mentor in mind, click here for a list of HEI champions who will be able to point you in the right direction.
+Candidate: Before submitting your Stage 1 application, you must first seek out a Mentor at the institution you are applying to.
+If you do not have a Mentor in mind, see here for a list of HEI Champions who should be able to point you in the right direction.

 Initial Candidate Selection

-HEIs will review all Stage 1 applications internally.
-Candidates and their mentors will be notified of their application status by the end of February 2020.
+Institutions will review all Stage 1 applications internally (HEI Review Stage).
+Candidates will be notified of their application status by the end of February 2021.
 Successful candidates will be invited to submit a Stage 2 application.

 Final Candidate Selection

-SGSSS will review all applications internally.
-Candidates will be notified of their application status by June 2020.
+SGSSS will review all applications in a further two-stage review process (Peer Review Stage and Final Selection Review Stage).
+Candidates will be notified of their application status after the Peer Review Stage (on or around 5 May 2021) and after the Final Selection Review Stage (on or around 17 June 2021).
 Feedback will be provided for all Stage 2 applicants.

 Institutions will appoint PDFs, working together with SGSSS to ensure that an induction, as well as continued mentoring and support is provided.